TG-UserBot/TG-UserBot/docs/source/index.rst

   their functions can be found here with their descriptions.
 * :doc:`Helper functions<userbot/helper_funcs>`: All the functions used
   to reduce bloat in multiple modules can be found here with their examples.
-* :doc:`Decorators and events<userbot/events>`: Functions used to register
+* :doc:`Utilities<userbot/utils>`: Utilities used to keep the bot organized and clean.
-  functions to their message handlers and decorators.
 * :doc:`Creating your own command<userbot/create>`: Examples to create your
   own commands can be found here.